johan-nasendi/johan-nasendi/README.md

 </div>

 ### :woman_technologist: About Me :
 I'm Johan Nasendi from Indonesia, and i do Backend Developer.
-I really enjoy learning languages and frameworks like Laravel and Nest Js with TypeScript, and currently I'm doing an internship at PT.
-Media Kreasi Abadi.
+I really enjoy learning languages and frameworks like Laravel and Nest Js with TypeScript.

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - :seedling: Exploring Technical Content Writing.